-Vector Control Advisory Group (VCAG) on new tools
+Vector Control Advisory Group (VCAG) on new paradigms

 WHO is tasked with guiding vector control policies and practices to respond and adapt to rapidly changing needs in public health vector control.
 By strengthening the Organization’s capacity to assess the public health value of new vector control tools and technologies and develop appropriate technical recommendations, the newly established Vector Control Advisory Group supports national and global efforts to control and eliminate vector-borne diseases worldwide.